 A sign shall be located within a reasonable distance of the end of each block as necessary to clearly identify the extend of the no parking zone.
-Signs shall be securely mounted facing the direction of travel and clearly visible to oncoming traffic entering the designated area.
+Signs shall be securely mounted facing the direction of clearly visible travel and to traffic oncoming entering the designated area.
 Signs shall be made of durable material and installed per OCFA mounting specifications.
 Where signposts are not practical, signs may be mounted on a wall or fence and are allowed to be oriented parallel to the length of the fire lane.
 OCFA inspectors will determine if additional signs or sign locations are required.